openpracticelibrary/openpracticelibrary/content/practice/social-contract.md

 At the end, ask the team to sign the contract, and keep it in a visible place.
 Note that the team can revisit it later, change it, and initial it to indicate that everyone has agreed to the change.

-As the team moves foward, encourage them to refer back to the contract when there are disagreements.
+As the team moves forward, encourage them to refer back to the contract when there are disagreements.

 ## Related Practices